A New Era of Heart Health: How the Djurali Centre is Using iyarn for Remote ECG Monitoring

 Wearable technology offers an innovative solution to some of the challenges faced by remote communities.
 By integrating ECG functionality into wearable devices, people in rural areas can regularly monitor their heart health without needing to travel long distances to healthcare facilities.
 The data collected can be shared with healthcare professionals, facilitating early detection of heart health issues and ensuring timely intervention.

-iyarn check ins allow HRI to pull in additional health metrics, covering psychological, emotional, and physical wellbeing, creating a holistic view of each individual’s health.
+iyarn check ins allow the Djurali Centre to pull in additional health metrics, covering psychological, emotional, and physical wellbeing, creating a holistic view of each individual’s health.
 This comprehensive approach is designed to improve long-term outcomes, offering both immediate health benefits and valuable research data.

 Building Culturally Appropriate Solutions